dsteyn44/kingsofasgard-ms1/README.md

 - Must be able to go where you want to within 3 clicks.
 - Utilize "hamburger" bar to allow formore real estate.
--
+- Used morew of a mixture between linear structure and

 ### Skeleton:
-This section is also where you would share links to any wireframes, mockups, diagrams etc.
+wire frames below

 ### Surface:
 #### Colours

+Front page
+- Black
 - Yellow

+Fanwall page
+- A lilac

+Fail.page
+- Red
 - Black
-- A lilac

-####Typogrphy
+#### Typogrphy

-- at first i was using Amatic SC with Roboto as second but then I noticed that
+- At first I was using Amatic SC with Roboto as second but then I noticed that

+#### Images
+- mostly black and white images were used so as to go with the theme of the

 ## Technologies Used

 - HTML 5
 - CSS 3
-- BOOTSTRAP 4.1.3
+- BOOTSTRAP 4.1.3 [Gitpod] (www.gitpod.com)
+- JAVASCRIPT
 - GOOGLE FONTS
-- FONT AWESOME
+- FONT AWESOME - I used this for all my icons eg: social links etc. [Font Awesome] (www.gitpod.com)
 - AFFINITY DESIGNER
-- AFFINITY PHOTO
+- AFFINITY PHOTO This helped me so some
-- GITHUB
-- GITPOD
+- GITHUB - This is the storage program for the project [Github] (www.github.com)
+- GITPOD - This was use to produce the project [Gitpod] (www.gitpod.com)
-- MOUNTAIN GOAT
+- MOUNTAIN GOAT - This was used to understand user stories. [mountain goat] (www.mountaingoat.com)
-- PAGES
+- PAGES - Apple generic
-- W3
+- W3 SCHOOLS - I Found this very useful for clarification of clearfix amongst
+- STACK OVERFLOW - found many

 ## Testing